E. W. Swanton: Pre-war journalism

 Swanton started at the Amalgamated Press in Fleet Street in 1924.
 He became a correspondent for the London Evening Standard in 1927, writing on cricket in the summer and rugby in the winter.
 He wrote about Test cricket for nearly 70 years, from the 2nd Test against Australia at Lord's in 1930 to the 4th Test against New Zealand at the Oval in 1999.
 He started a parallel career as a broadcaster for the BBC Empire Service in 1934, and commentated on the MCC tour to South Africa in 1938–39, the first overseas tour to receive live BBC coverage.

 Swanton formed his own cricket club in 1935, the Arabs, a nomadic club with no home ground.
 He also played three county cricket matches for Middlesex County Cricket Club in 1937 and 1938, all against university sides.
 He did not distinguish himself, scoring only 67 runs in five first-class innings.
 He was also president of Sandwich Town Cricket Club; he is labelled as having served the role for "25 years from 1976", although he died in January 2000.

-H.S.
-Altham had written A History of Cricket, covering the period up until 1914.
-At Altham's invitation, Swanton continued the book to cover the period from the outbreak of World War 1 onwards.
+H. S. Altham had written A History of Cricket, covering the period up until 1914.
+At Altham's invitation, Swanton continued the book to cover the period from the outbreak of World War I onwards.
 This extended edition was first published in 1938.
 For a revised edition in 1947 it was split into two volumes, the first by Altham and the second by Swanton.
 There were further updated editions in 1948 and 1962.